mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 # What incremental clustering changes

-We built Incremental Liquid Clustering into **Fabric Spark Runtime 2.0** to unlock the this optimized, simplified, and more flexible data layout strategy for customers, and it's enabled by default.
+We built Incremental Liquid Clustering into **Fabric Spark Runtime 2.0** to unlock this optimized, simplified, and more flexible data layout strategy for customers, and it's enabled by default.
 The important change is file selection.

 Instead of selecting every file in each partial Z-Cube, `OPTIMIZE` looks for files with a reason to be processed: